 Now that you’ve seen the value of reflection in learning, what steps can you take to build reflection into your workplace activity?

-Please also see our next post in the series: Reflection in online learning – designing alternatives to free writing activities.”
+Continue your reading with the next article in the Reflection series of insights: Reflection in online learning – designing alternatives to free writing activities.

 At Insitu we’re on a mission to help people be better at what they do.
 We build smarter learning experiences to reach your learners and transform your organisation, driving performance in any language.
 Contact us to find out more.

-Eszter Mészáros is a Learning Designer at Insitu.
-Martyn Bull is Head of Learning at Insitu.
+Eszter Mészáros is a Senior Learning Designer at Insitu.
+Martyn Bull is Creative Directr and Head of Learning at Insitu.